Miša Vacić: Political career

 Although he strongly opposed the policy pursued by former Serbian President Boris Tadić towards Kosovo, since the Progressives came to power in 2012, Miša Vacić's criticism has been incomparably quieter for President Aleksandar Vučić and Kosovar President Hashim Thaci's negotiations, the signing of the Brussels Agreement, and Vučić's proposal for the partition of Kosovo.

-In January 2018, Vacić founded the organization Serbian Right and became its leader.
+In January 2018, Vacić founded the organisation Serbian Right and became its leader.
 Vacić stated that the party was founded to help Serbia and its institutions both in resolving the issue of Kosovo and Metohija (Kosovo), and in everything that is important for the survival of the Serbs and that the Serbian Right will support the initiative of the President Aleksandar Vučić to open a dialogue on the status of Kosovo and Metohija and that they expect an invitation for active participation in the dialogue.

-In the local elections in Medveđa in September 2019, the Serbian Right won 6.5 percent of the vote and thus won a deputy seat for the first time in one of the municipalities in Serbia.
+In the local elections in Medveđa in September 2019, the Serbian Right won 6.5 per cent of the vote and thus won a deputy seat for the first time in one of the municipalities in Serbia.

-He will run for President of Serbia at the 2022 presidential election.
+He was a candidate for President of Serbia at the 2022 presidential election.
+He finished 8th out of 8 candidates with 0.89% of the vote.

+Sanctions

+On 16 November 2023 the U.S. Department of State sanctioned Miša Vacić pursuant to E.O.
+14024 for being responsible by working with the Government of the Russian Federation by acting as an observer in Russia’s sham referendums for purported annexation of the Russia-occupied regions of Ukraine in September 2022.